NonaSuomy/nonasuomy.github.io/_posts/2017-06-22-Infrastructure-Part-4.md

 Make sure the IDE CDROM 1 is at the top of the Boot device order.

-Click on Display Spice
+Click on Display Spice.

 ```
 Spice Server
   Type: Spice server
 ```

-Change to VNC server
+Change to VNC server.

 ```
 VNC Server